ashutosh-mishra4/kombai-blog/content/posts/2023-04-11---React-vs-React-Native/index.md

 ---
-title: "React vs React: How are they different?"
+title: "React vs React Native: How are they different?"
 date: "2023-04-12"
 template: "post"
 draft: false